 Do I need to monitor my blood sugar level?

 Yes.
 Monitoring and controlling your blood sugar is key to preventing the complications of diabetes.
 If you don’t already monitor your blood sugar level, you will need to learn how.
 Checking your blood sugar involves pricking your finger to get a small drop of blood that you put on a test strip.
-You can read the results yourself or insert the strip into a machine called an electronic glucose meter.
-The results will tell you whether or not your blood sugar is in a healthy range.
-Your doctor will give you additional information about monitoring your blood sugar.
+You then insert the strip into a machine called a glucose meter.
+The results will tell you whether your blood sugar is in a healthy range

 When should I take insulin?